Present status: Restored and operational

 RF280 was delivered in August 1952 as a 39-seat Green Line coach for London Transport’s prestige express services.
 It entered service at Hertford but over the years worked from a number of garages—details can be found on the next page.

 As new Routemaster coaches were introduced, several Green Line RFs were modified for use as one-man operated Country Area buses.
-RF280 was converted in 1965, and used to replace RTs on route 439.
+RF280 was converted in 1965, and used to replace RT double-deckers on Surrey route 439.

 Having passed into London Country ownership in 1970, RF280 was repainted in 1971.
 The cream band was replaced by London Country’s yellow.